Home Warranty As A Buyer Incentive

 An American Home Shield customer uses their plan an average of two times per year.
 We accept and pay more service requests than any other home warranty company in the nation.
 In the past three years, we have serviced about 93 percent of claims.
 That’s added up to $1.7 billion over the last 5 years and $3 billion in the last ten years.

 Lisa’s feedback helped greatly.
-Even as someone working in the marketing side of the home service contract industry I still need to understand why the industry keeps growing its customer base, despite so many consumer advocates and other critics lambasting home warranties as a waste of cash.
-But there were still questions that I have seen and heard from homeowners not familiar with home warranty.
+Even as someone working on the marketing side of the home service contract industry I still need to understand why the industry keeps growing its customer base, despite so many consumer advocates and other critics lambasting home warranties as a waste of cash.
+But there were still questions that I have seen and heard from homeowners not familiar with the home warranty.
 And a few of those are important to air out, in my opinion.

 Isn’t home warranty something that overlaps with homeowner’s insurance?

 Absolutely not.
 But this is still a good point to address.
 It’s a common misconception among a large percentage of homeowners in the U.S. Truth is, your homeowner’s insurance mostly covers the unforeseeable things that happen TO your house.
-Home warranty covers the things that happen in your house that are expected, even guaranteed to eventually occur.
+Home warranty covers the things that happen in your house that is expected, even guaranteed to eventually occur.
 Your insurance is a wager of sorts between you and the company issuing the coverage, their bet being that you’ll pay a lot more in than you ever get out in claims.
 Home warranty pays for things that are much, much more likely to happen to almost any coverage purchaser, things like dishwashers wearing out and refrigerators needing replacement.
 This is where the common complaints about home warranty are most easily linked to the nature of the service promised to customers.
 Homeowner’s insurance is typically far more expensive to maintain per year than a home warranty would be for the same house.
 Why?
 Well, the main reason seems to be the price that customers are willing to pay.
 People just don’t want to spend as much on home warranties, it would seem, as they do their insurance.
 But by looking for the absolute cheapest home warranty you are practically inviting problems down the road.
 Like insurance, the home warranty can’t operate profitably for the company unless more money comes in premiums than goes out in claims.
 Homeowners would do well to keep in mind both the differences between homeowner’s insurance and home warranty and the dynamic at work inside the companies.
 Sometimes you really do get what you pay for!

 This one is easy.
 HomeWarrantyReviews.com is the best place to narrow down the options that a homeowner has for home warranty coverage, no question about it.
 You won’t find a website that has been around longer than this one, when it comes to providing unbiased consumer feedback about home warranty companies.